-Don’t concern yourself too much with claw mounting screws.
-Set them so that your string tension feels right, and then you can pretty much leave them alone.
+Don't worry too much about claw mounting screws.
+Set them so your string tension feels right, then you can pretty much leave them alone.

 Can you please tell me the what’s and hows of the claw mounting screws on the tail of the bridge?
 That is, when you’re putting a screw in and the thread of the screw is facing the neck and the head of the guitar, and the head of the screw is facing the rear of the body.
 I have some adjusting to make with the action and need to adjust each string to the curvature of the neck.
 I have a pretty clear understanding of how to do this, but have not yet gotten the idea of the claw mounting screws mentioned.